-Tibias were then isolated from p21 HIF1dPA, Het-HIF1dPA, and CTRL littermates, and analysis was performed on at least 5 mice from each group and sex according to the flowchart pursued for the analysis of TFAM mutants.
-Micro-CT analysis of cortical bone revealed HIF1dPA mutants, Het-HIF1dPA, and CTRL were virtually indistinguishable, regardless of sex (Supplemental Figure 8, B and C, and Supplemental Figure 9, B and C).
-Histomorphometric analysis of cortical bone performed exclusively in HIF1dPA and CTRL female specimens verified the micro-CT findings (Supplemental Figure 10, A and C; Supplemental Table 4; and Supplemental Figure 11, A-C).
-Furthermore, no differences were observed in indices of bone formation and matrix deposition (Supplemental Figure 10, D-F).
-Additionally, RNAScope analysis showed no difference in the expression levels of Bglap or Spp1 mRNAs in either periosteum or endosteum between HIF1dPA and CTRL mice (Supplemental Figure 10, G and H).
+Tibias were then isolated from p21 HIF1dPA, Het-HIF1dPA, and CTRL littermates, and analysis was performed on at least five mice from each group and gender according to the flowchart pursued for the analysis of TFAM mutants.
+Micro-CT analysis of cortical bone revealed HIF1dPA mutants, Het-HIF1dPA, and CTRL were virtually indistinguishable, regardless of gender (Supplemental Figure 8, panels B and C; Supplemental Figure 9, panels B and C).
+Histomorphometric analysis of cortical bone performed exclusively in HIF1dPA and CTRL female specimens confirmed the micro-CT findings (Supplemental Figure 10, panels A and C; Supplemental Table 4; Supplemental Figure 11, panels A - C).
+Furthermore, no differences were observed in indices of bone formation and matrix deposition (Supplemental Figure 10, panels D - F).
+Additionally, RNAscope analysis showed no difference in the expression levels of Bglap or

+Spp1 mRNAs in either periosteum or endosteum between HIF1dPA and CTRL mice (Supplemental Figure 10, panel G and H).
 Likewise, no obvious abnormalities in the blood vessel network could be detected in HIF1dPA mutants by routine histology (data not shown).

-Notably, in line with a previous report (9), micro-CT analysis of tibias isolated from 3-month-old HIF-1dPA, Het-HIF1dPA, and CTRL littermates verified that the expression of constitutively stabilized HIF1 in osteoblastic cells substantially increased bone mass in both the trabecular and cortical compartments of mutant mice (data not shown).
+Notably, in line with a previous report (10), micro-CT analysis of tibias isolated from 3-month-old HIF1dPA, Het-HIF1dPA, and CTRL littermates confirmed that the expression of constitutively stabilized HIF1 in osteoblastic cells significantly increased bone mass in both the trabecular and cortical compartments of mutant mice (data not shown).

-Taken together, unlike observations in older mice, increasing HIF1 activity in osteoblastic cells in young adult mice does not lead to a detectable augmentation of bone mass accrual.
+Taken together, unlike observations in older mice, increasing HIF1 activity in osteoblastic cells in young adults does not lead to a detectable augmentation of bone mass accrual.

-Subsequently, we generated double-mutant mice lacking TFAM and expressing the constitutively stabilized HIF1 protein in mesenchymal progenitors of the limb bud and their descendants (PRX TFAM^{n/n} HIF1dPA^{n/n}) (referred to as TFAM HIF1dPA).
-The absence of an overt phenotype in p21 HIF-1dPA single-mutant mice proved advantageous, enabling us to analyze the bone phenotype of double mutants without the confounding effect of any potential abnormalities attributable to the HIF1dPA mutation.
-Tibias were isolated from p21 TFAM HIF1dPA double mutants, PRX TFAM^{n/n} HIF1dPA^{n/n} (PRX TFAM Het-HIF1dPA), and TFAM^{n/n} HIF1dPA^{n/n} (CTRL) littermate controls and studied using x-ray and micro-CT.
-At least 5 mice from each group were investigated.
+Subsequently, we generated double mutant mice lacking TFAM and expressing the constitutively stabilized HIF1 protein in mesenchymal progenitors of the limb bud and their descendants (PRX;TFAMn/n;HIF1dPAn/n) (referred to as TFAM;HIF1dPA).
+The absence of an overt phenotype in p21 HIF1dPA single mutant mice proved advantageous, enabling us to analyze the bone phenotype of double mutants without the confounding effect of any potential abnormalities attributable to the HIF1dPA mutation.
+Tibias were isolated from p21 TFAM;HIF1dPA double mutants, PRX;TFAMn/n;HIF1dPAn/n (PRX;TFAM;Het-HIF1dPA), TFAMn/n;HIF1dPAn/n (CTRL) littermate controls and studied using X-ray and micro-CT.
+At least five mice from each group were investigated.
 Since the bone phenotype of TFAM mutant males was similar to that observed in females, only females were analyzed.

-No spontaneous fractures were observed in p21 TFAM HIF1dPA double mutants (Figure 5A).
-Additionally, no significant differences were noted in indices of cortical bone mass between TFAM HIF1dPA double mutants and CTRL (Figure 5C).
-However, despite the absence of fractures, TFAM HIF1dPA double mutants were still smaller than controls, and their long bones were shorter and deformed (Figure 5, A-C), suggesting that growth plate abnormalities observed in TFAM mutants likely persisted in double mutants.
+No spontaneous fractures were observed in p21 TFAM;HIF1dPA double mutants (Figure 5, panel A).
+Additionally, no significant differences were noted in indices of cortical bone mass between TFAM;HIF1dPA double mutants and CTRL (Figure 5, panel C).
+However, despite the absence of fractures, TFAM;HIF1dPA double mutants were still smaller than controls, and their long bones were shorter and deformed (Figure 5, panels A - C), suggesting that growth plate abnormalities observed in TFAM mutants likely persisted in double mutants.

-Like TFAM mutants and unlike PRX TFAM HIF1dPA mice, PRX TFAM Het-HIF1dPA mice exhibited multiple spontaneous fractures in the long bones of their limbs by p21 (Figure 5A).
-This observation demonstrated that with 1 gain-of-function HIF1dPA allele, the TFAM phenotype is not corrected, whereas homozygosity for the HIF1dPA allele fully rescues it.
-It is noteworthy that C.Th was slightly improved in PRX TFAM Het-HIF1dPA mice compared with TFAM mutants, though there was no improvement in bone mineral density (Figure 5, B and C).
-Given that PRX TFAM Het-HIF1dPA mice closely mirrored the TFAM phenotype, we did not include these mutants in our further analysis.
+Like TFAM mutants and differently from PRX;TFAM;HIF1dPA mice, PRX;TFAM;Het-HIF1dPA mice exhibited multiple spontaneous fractures in the long bones of their limbs by p21 (Figure 5, panel A).
+This observation demonstrated that with one gain-of-function HIF1dPA allele, the TFAM phenotype is not corrected, whereas homozygosity for the HIF1dPA allele fully rescues it.
+It is noteworthy that cortical bone thickness was slightly improved in PRX;TFAM;Het-HIF1dPA mice compared to TFAM mutants, although there was no improvement in bone mineral density (Figure 5, panels B and C).
+Given that PRX;TFAM;Het-HIF1dPA mice closely mirrored the TFAM phenotype, we did not further include these mutants in our analysis.